amgadfikry/alx-higher_level_programming/0x0A-python-inheritance/README.md

 -- size must be a positive integer, validated by integer_validator
 - the area() method must be implemented
 - print() should print, and str() should return, the square description: [Square] <width>/<height>

+#### 100-my_int.py
+Write a class MyInt that inherits from int:

+- MyInt is a rebel.
+MyInt has == and != operators inverted
+- You are not allowed to import any module
+- No test cases needed

+#### 101-add_attribute.py
+Write a function that adds a new attribute to an object if it’s possible:

+- Raise a TypeError exception, with the message can't add new attribute if the object can’t have new attribute
+- You are not allowed to use try/except
+- You are not allowed to import any module
+- No test cases needed